bdefore/fbautorespond/README.md

-  --email                 The email address to login with             [required] --password              The password to authenticate with --relogin               The number of minutes to relogin after --forget-threads-after  Time to wait before forgetting threads --log-level             [error|warn|info|verbose] - defaults to info
+  --email                 The email address to login with             [required] --password              The password to authenticate with --relogin               The number of minutes to relogin after --poll-other            Interval to poll for messages in the other folder --poll-pending          Interval to poll for messages in the pending folder --forget-threads-after  Time to wait before forgetting threads --log-level             [error|warn|info|verbose] - defaults to info
   ```